 This past weekend Drew and I went to San Diego to celebrate our friend’s recent engagement.
 On Saturday evening we enjoyed some of the best sushi we have ever had at Harney Sushi (check in on FourSquare for an AWESOME sake deal!), and on Sunday, once everyone was up and running, we went out for brunch at Hob Nob Hill, which was featured on Diners, Drive-Ins and Dives.
 It was absolutely delicious and they serve complimentary coffee!
 Gotta love that.

 After debating various activities for us to embark on that afternoon, our friends settled on taking us to hike to the famous “Potato Chip Rock,” which is a super thin slab of rock that, you guessed it, looks like an awesome, giant potato chip!
 The PCR sits atop Mount Woodson, which is about 40 minutes North East of San Diego.

-There are 2 different routes you can take when hiking to the potato chip.
-The longer route has you park at Lake Poway Park, which costs $4, and makes for an 8 mile loop along a dirt trail (map).
-The other route, the one we took, has you park along the shoulder of CA-67, near the Hedy Drive intersection, and makes for a slightly shorter loop on a paved trail (map).
-This route also offers opportunities to rock climb and boulder, which the other route does not provide.
-You can find excellently detailed driving instructions and rock climbing tips here.
+A little known thing about PCR is that there are 2 different routes you can take.
+The longer West-side route has you park at Lake Poway Park, which costs $8, and makes for an 8-mile loop along a dirt trail (map).
+The East-side route, the one we prefer (and the only one we have taken), has you park along the shoulder of CA-67, near the Hedy Drive intersection, and makes for a shorter, 4-mile loop on a shaded, paved trail (map).
+When driving to the trailhead for the East-side route, just look for all the cars parked along the shoulder (which there most certainly will be), and you’ll know you have arrived: